Monogramm/talk-signalmaster/README.md

 3. In the console you will see a message which tells you where the server is running:

-        "signal master is running at: http://localhost:8888"
+        "NextCloud Talk -- signal master is running at: http://localhost:8888"

 4. Open a web browser to the specified URL and port to ensure that the server is running properly.
 You should see the message when you go to the /socket.io/ subfolder (e.g. http://localhost:8888/socket.io/), you should see a message like this: